 Returning Species

-Returning Species: This is a term that we have attributed to species that had previously inhabited the 1000 Islands ( extirpated ) and are now successfully returning the Islands and re-establishing sustainable populations.
+Returning Species: This is a term that we have attributed to species that had previously inhabited the 1000 Islands ( extirpated ) and are now successfully returning to the Islands and re-establishing sustainable populations.

 Photo credit to Andrew Kane and Feather in Flight Productions ©